diegotorres03/web-components-repository/docs/lesson-2/section-4/steps.md

 Let's review the initial example with an `event-source`.

-Step 1, add an `event-source` tag just above the `session-store` data store.
+Step 1, add an `event-source` tag just above the `data-store#session-store` .
 Its trigger will be the `current-level` data set:
 ```html
 ...